-This data will help you in later steps as you identify the types of training courses you will need to include as part of your training program.
+This data will help you identify the types of courses you need to include as part of your training program.
 It will also help you devise role-playing exercises later to help coach your service team on how to more effectively engage with your customers in those channels.

 Once you have a list of your customers’ needs, figure out where your company falls short on delivering.
 A training needs analysis helps you pinpoint your current weaknesses, such as the skills or knowledge your team lacks and what motivates your agents to learn.
 This list of weaknesses will transfer into goals you’ll aim to hit with the help of your customer service program.

-For example, assume your company has a small support team and the agents have a shallow skills base in dealing with irate customers.
-To address these weaknesses, invest in additional training to help them improve their skills base.
-Aside from that, you can establish a rewards or recognition program for top performers so you can improve staff retention and avoid losing key team members.
+After you identify these weaknesses, invest in additional training to help your CS team improve their skills base.
+Aside from that, you can incorporate a rewards or recognition program for top performers so you can improve staff retention and avoid losing key team members.

-The third thing you need to plan out is your strategy for meeting your customers’ needs.
+With the collected list of gaps your team and your customer service system has to address, it’s time to plan out your strategy for meeting your customers’ needs.
 Utilize our downloadable template as a guide in writing down what your training program aims to accomplish and how it will be implemented.
-Carefully consider the best balance of learning methods for your agents, the company culture you want your employees to adopt, and the platforms to be used for the training.

-There are various factors to consider when designing your own customer service program.
+There are various factors to consider when designing your own training program to be used in employees’ customer service classes.
 These include the type of learning methods you implement, the training platform used to deliver the training, and the soft skills you want your employees to develop.

-When designing your customer service training program, include a healthy balance of different learning methods.
+When designing customer service training programs, managers should include a healthy balance of different learning methods.
 The 70:20:10 framework is a great model to follow in order to ensure optimal learning for your employees.
 This consists of 70% experiential learning, 20% social learning, and 10% formal training.

 - Experiential learning: Uses different customer service training activities to make it easier for the trainee to retain and apply the information they have learned.
 These activities include real-life scenarios and conversation simulations.